-Regulation (EU) 2021/1232 is repealed from [date of application of this Regulation]
+2. Regulation (EU) 2021/1232 is repealed from [date of application 54 months after entry into force of this Regulation].

 Entry into force and application

 This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.